bryan-flynn-zd/examples/demo_app_listen_for_ticket_activations_in_background/README.md

 Background location will get 'activation' event for currently open ticket/user tab and subsequently opened ticket/user tabs.

-Upon selecting "logout" on top_bar app, an "top bar" initialization event is sent to any previously opened sidebar apps.
+Upon selecting "logout" on top_bar app, a "top bar" initialization event is sent to any previously opened sidebar apps.